How to market your green activities as a smaller business

 There are numerous certification bodies, from global organisations such as the Fairtrade Foundation and ISO to smaller organisations dedicated to sustainability in sectors such as tourism.

-Reference to any organisation, business and event on this page does not constitute an endorsement or recommendation from the British Business Bank or the UK Government.
-Whilst we make reasonable efforts to keep the information on this page up to date, we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
-The information is intended for general information purposes only and does not take into account your personal situation, nor does it constitute legal, financial, tax or other professional advice.
-You should always consider whether the information is applicable to your particular circumstances and, where appropriate, seek professional or specialist advice or support.
+Disclaimer: We make reasonable efforts to keep the content of this article up to date, but we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
+This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax or other professional advice.
+You should always seek professional or specialist advice or support before doing anything on the basis of the content of this article.

 Green Decoder